Jamesie O'Connor: Inter-county

 Clare qualified for the All-Ireland final again in 2002.
 O'Connor's side put up a good fight against Kilkenny, but a combined tally of 2–13 for both Henry Shefflin and D. J. Carey gave the Cats a seven-point victory.

 O'Connor continued to line out with Clare for the next two seasons but called time on his inter-county career following the team's exit from the 2004 championship.

+Post-playing

+O'Connor has done co-commentary for the BBC and has written for the Sunday Independent.
+He previously provided match analysis for Sky Sports.